Log in

 Here’s the truth: predicting where lightning will strike next is like guessing which popcorn kernel will pop next.

-This blog breaks down the key differences between lightning detection and lightning prediction and which lightning tracker works best for your lightning safety needs.
+This blog breaks down the key differences between lightning detection and lightning prediction and which lightning tracker works best for your lightning alerting and safety needs.

 How Does Lightning Work?